ivanaKrucaj/project-3-client-mealplannr/README.md

 # Mealplannr
-The Mealplanner app lets users create their own recipes and store them in their individualized mealplans with corresponding shopping list (for ingredients).
+The Mealplanner app lets users create their own recipes and store them in their individualized mealplans with a corresponding shopping list (for ingredients).

 ## User Stories